 3. David Zwirner

-David Zwirner opened his SoHo gallery in 1993 with an inaugural exhibition of Franz West.
+David Zwirner is a German art dealer who opened his gallery in SoHo, NYC in 1993 with an inaugural exhibition of Franz West.
 The two female gallerists who worked for him back then are still with the gallery today.

 519, 525 & 533 West 19th Street